© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section 2/3 mile (1170m) long, N from southern boundary of Rownal Covert is a scheduled monument protected by Historic England under reference 1003013.
 View the official record →

-Offa's Dyke is a linear earthwork of eighth-century date forming part of the substantial frontier monument commissioned by King Offa of Mercia.
+Offa's Dyke is a linear earthwork constructed in the late eighth century, traditionally attributed to King Offa of Mercia, forming a substantial frontier demarcation between Anglo-Saxon Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003013.

 Offa's Dyke: section 2/3 mile (1170m) long, N from southern boundary of Rownal Covert is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003013.